java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_modern_io/index.md

 Here are the other methods for traversing directory entries:

 * An overloaded version of `Files.walk` lets you limit the depth of the traversed tree.
 * Two `Files.walkFileTree` methods provide more control over the iteration process, by notifying a `FileVisitor` when a directory is visited for the first and last time.
 This can be occasionally useful, in particularly for emptying and deleting a tree of directories.
-See the tutorial [=https://dev.java/learn/java-io/file-system/walking-tree/ Walking the File Tree](null) for details.
+See the tutorial [Walking the File Tree](https://dev.java/learn/java-io/file-system/walking-tree) for details.
 Unless you need this control, use the simpler `Files.walk` method.
 * The `Files.find` method is just like `Files.walk`, but you provide a filter that inspects each path and its `BasicFileAttributes`.
 This is slightly more efficient than reading the attributes separately for each file.
 * Two `Files.newDirectoryStream` methods yields `DirectoryStream` instances, which can be used in enhanced `for` loops.
 There is no advantage over using `Files.list`.
 * The legacy `File.list` or `File.listFiles` methods return file names or `File` objects.
 These are now obsolete.